-Synonyms of Mirabilis nyctaginea (14) (Updated on 4-16-21 from plants of the World Online): Allionia nyctaginea Michx., Calymenia granulata Raf., Calymenia nyctaginea (Michx.)
-Nutt., Mirabilis nyctaginea var. alpicola Heimerl, Mirabilis nyctaginea var. conjungens Heimerl, Mirabilis nyctaginea var. eunyctaginea Heimerl, Mirabilis nyctaginea var. hirsuta Heimerl, Mirabilis nyctaginea var. pilosa Heimerl, Mirabilis nyctaginea var. setigera Heimerl, Oxybaphus cervantesii var. grandifolius Choisy, Oxybaphus cervantesii var. minor Choisy, Oxybaphus cucullatus (Fisch., C.A.Mey. & Avé-Lall.)
+Synonyms of Mirabilis nyctaginea (17) (Updated on 1-3-23 from Plants of the World Online): Allionia cucullata Fisch., C.A.Mey. & Avé-Lall., Allionia nyctaginea var. cervantesii Heimerl, Allionia nyctaginea Michx., Calymenia granulata Raf., Calymenia nyctaginea (Michx.)
+Nutt., Mirabilis nyctaginea var. alpicola Heimerl, Mirabilis nyctaginea var. conjungens Heimerl, Mirabilis nyctaginea var. eunyctaginea Heimerl, Mirabilis nyctaginea var. hirsuta Heimerl, Mirabilis nyctaginea var. pilosa Heimerl, Mirabilis nyctaginea var. setigera Heimerl, Mirabilis oxybaphus Bordz., Oxybaphus cervantesii var. grandifolius Choisy, Oxybaphus cervantesii var. minor Choisy, Oxybaphus cucullatus (Fisch., C.A.Mey. & Avé-Lall.)
 Choisy, Oxybaphus nyctagineus (Michx.)
 Sweet, Oxybaphus nyctagineus var. cervantesii A.Gray

-The genus, Mirabilis Riv. ex L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
-Plants of the World Online lists the genus name as Mirabilis Riv. ex L. indicating the genus was named by Augustus Quirinus Rivinus who Linnaeus was supposed to have mentioned in his description.
-The link to IPNI (International Plant Names Index) just says Mirabilis L., but at the bottom gives a link to Mirabilis Riv. ex L..
-I read the Mirabilis description by Linnaeus (through a link to Biodiversity Heritage Library) and I didn’t see any reference to Mr. Rivinus (Riv.)… You can read for yourself by clicking HERE (page 177).
-Other databases list the genus name as Mirabilis L..
+The genus, Mirabilis L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+Plants of the World Online lists the genus as Mirabilis Riv. ex L. indicating Augustus Quirinus Rivinus first named the genus.
+The International Plant Names Index (IPNI) has links to both Mirabilis L. and Mirabilis Riv. ex L. I checked the original publication and I didn’t see any reference to Mr. Rivinus… Most databases and websites just use Mirabilis L.

-Plants of the World Online by Kew lists 55 species in the Mirabilis genus (as of 4-16-21 when I last updated this page).
+As of 1-3-23 when this page was last updated, Plants of the World Online lists 57 species in the Mirabilis genus.
 It is a member of the plan family Nyctaginaceae with 32 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 The first Mirabilis nyctaginea I found was on my farm on May 20 in 2017 (photo at the top of the page).
 I must have not been paying much attention because I thought it was a species of Milkweed.
-While it was right next to Milkweed, the flowers were on an entirely different plant.
+While it was right next to a Milkweed, the flowers were on an entirely different plant.
 When I uploaded photos on iNaturalist, I had it listed as an Asclepias purpurea.
 When a member pointed out it was a Mirabilis nyctaginea, whose common name is Wild Four O’Clock, I thought he was nuts!
 I took a closer look at the photo and noticed I had been mistaken and he was correct.
-Honestly, I hadn’t uploaded the photo until 2020 AFTER I had found, photographed, and uploaded photos of the colony I had found at a friend’s farm in Benton County.
-I was working on wildflower pages and was getting to write a page for Asclepias purpurea when I noticed I hadn’t gotten clarification on the species.
-It was a good thing I didn’t go ahead and write the page… Strange, I have not seen any of these plants where I took the first photo in 2017.
+I haven’t noticed any of these plants on my farm since I took the first photo.
+The rest of the photos on the page were taken on a friend’s farm in Benton County in 2020.